mgmarlow/knavehack/content/index.md

 **clothing sets**: Poor (60c), Humble (120c), Respectable (240c), Wealthy
 (600c), Minor Noble (2400c), Major Noble (12,000c), Royal (120,000c).

+### Magic items

+Magic weapons typically add +1 to any attribute being tested whilst using the weapon and +1 to each damage dice rolled.
+More powerful weapons (+2/3) can be found if the GM includes them.

 </section>

 <section>